-3 UNITS Studio Pre-requisites: GAME 114, Game Engine Fundamentals
+Pre-requisites: GAME 114, Game Engine Fundamentals

-Prototyping is that part of game development where designers and artists assess all aspects of a game design prior to full production.
+Prototyping is that part of game development when designers and artists assess all aspects of a game design prior to full production.
 Emphasis on issues of feasibility, practicality, and remedy of design flaws, including "fun factor," development time, and overhead system resources.
-Techniques include paper prototyping, use of logic and flow charts, and advanced use of game engine software.
+Techniques include paper prototyping, use of logic and flowcharts, and advanced use of game engine software.
 Students will learn to prototype original game designs for group critique.